Fil-Estate Properties, Inc. vs. Homena-Valencia

 Provisions

-- Section 4, Rule 65 of the Rules of Court — Cited regarding the 60-day period for filing a special civil action for certiorari; the Court held that petitioners' certiorari action was timely filed within this period reckoned from receipt of the order denying their notice of appeal.
+- Section 4, Rule 65 of the Rules of Court — 60-day period to file special civil action for certiorari; the SC ruled this was satisfied as reckoned from receipt of the order denying the notice of appeal (September 22, 2000)